Looking for an incredible Budapest food tour, or a Hungarian wine tasting that features one of my absolute favorite flavor combinations of all time?

 Looking at their website, we immediately started getting hungry, and we were thrilled when Taste Hungary invited us to come and experience both their Wine, Cheese & Charcuterie Tasting and their Sweet & Coffeehouse Walk during our time in Budapest.

-We left both tours completely stuffed–and in the case of the Wine, Cheese & Charcuterie Tasting, quite a bit tipsy.
+We left both food tours completely stuffed–and in the case of the Wine, Cheese & Charcuterie Tasting, quite tipsy.

 We arrived at The Tasting Table to find full glasses of delicious sparkling wine already laid out for us–a fantastic start.